manueljimenezs/manueljimenezs.github.io/_posts/2020-11-14-mac-terminal.md

 ZSH_THEME="agnoster"
 ```

 You can also cusomize the themes to your liking, copy an existing theme to `.oh/my/zsh/custom/themes`.
-For example, if you want to only show the last two levels on the path, add a '2'after de '%'symbol:
+For example, if you want to only show the last two levels on the path, add a '2' after the '%' symbol:

 ```
 prompt_dir() {